 Individuals, corporate organisations and communities are highly in need of resources, which are limited in supply.
 Situations where the needs, values and aspirations of these entities do not align, there are likely to be issues pertaining to conflict.
 The above scenarios give a mental picture of the fact that conflict is an inevitable part of human existence.
-Hence, most management scholars are of the view that conflict occurrence is a natural phenomenon, a course that improves the healthiness of a group, while others see it as being disruptive (Vasiliki, 2017).
+Considering these outcomes, most management scholars are of the view that conflict occurrence is a natural phenomenon, a course that improves the healthiness of a group, while others see it as being disruptive (Vasiliki, 2017).
 Given these varying views and ideology to conflict, there is a dire need to study conflict so as to determine ways to manage it whenever it occurs.

 As a construct, the concept of conflict management is seen as a semantic jungle.
 To Rahim (2017), conflict management is concerned with all the methods that are applied to improve the positive effects of conflict, which would enable employees to complete assigned tasks and responsibilities.
-Based on this conceptual overview, the idea of conflict management highlights the prerequisite techniques that are employed towards the reduction of conflict occurrence or negative outcomes.
-It gives insight into efforts that are geared toward providing a satisfactory solution to conflict situations.
+Based on the conceptual overviews, the idea of conflict management highlights the prerequisite techniques that are employed towards the reduction of conflict occurrence or negative outcomes.
+It gives insight of efforts that are geared towards providing a satisfactory solution to conflict management.

-Conflict management approaches such as accommodating, collaborating, negotiating and compromising could be used to mitigate negative conflict outcomes.
+Conflict management approaches such as accommodating, collaborating, negotiating and compromise could be used to mitigate negative conflict outcomes.
 Nevertheless, only accommodating and collaborating were considered in this study.
-Accommodating, which can also be referred to as smoothing method of conflict management, entails the settlement of conflict by considering the desires of others rather than resolving the conflict independently (Sunkanmi, 2019).
+Accommodating, which can also be referred as smoothing method of conflict management, entails the settlement of conflict by considering the desires of others rather than resolving the conflict independently (Sunkanmi, 2019).
 In most cases, the accommodator approaches another with a sense of humor, apology and humility with the objective of resolving an existing conflict.
 Due to these features, accommodating method is often seen as the best method in resolving conflicts.
 Collaborating involves shared or mutual interest in finding ways to resolve prevailing conflict.
-In applying a collaborative approach, every member in a conflict acknowledges the importance of others, which helps in focusing on resolving the conflict rather than personal importance.
-Accordingly, conflict resolution, as opined by Wallensteen (2018), entails peaceful ending to any conflict and effective retribution among conflicting parties.
+In applying collaborative approach, every member in a conflict acknowledges the importance of another, which helps in focusing on resolving the conflict rather than personal importance.
+Regardless of these conflict management methods, certain conflict still requires conflict resolution for a lasting effect.
+Conflict resolution, as opined by Wallensteen (2018), would ensure peaceful ending to any conflict and effective retribution among conflicting parties.
 Since it is deeply rooted in cultures and traditions, it is widely believed that conflict resolution allows peaceful management of conflict among parties to a conflict outside the court of law.
 Thus, conscious application of accommodation and collaboration could be pivotal towards resolving conflict in certain areas such as the Niger Delta region of Nigeria.